cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/local-domains.md

 # Configure Local Domain Fallback

-By default, Cloudflare Zero Trust excludes common top level domains used for local resolution from being sent to Gateway for processing.
-These domains are resolved by the local DNS resolver configured for the device on its primary interface.
+By default, Cloudflare Zero Trust excludes common top-level domains, used for local resolution, from being sent to Gateway for processing.
+These top-level domains are resolved by the local DNS resolver configured for the device on its primary interface.

 You can add additional domains to the Local Domain Fallback list and specify a DNS server to use in place of the Gateway resolver.
 The WARP client proxies these requests directly to the configured fallback servers.